kant/mygnuhealth/doc/mygnuhealth.rst

 -------------------------
 |LoginScreen|

-The first time you use the application, the initial key is *mygh* (no quotes).
+The first time you use the application, the initial key is *mygh*.

 ..
 Note:: For security reasons, you're strongly adviced to change the personal